 - Providing regular updates to residents and families.

 We believe in the health and wellness benefits of living in community; socially, physically, and emotionally.
-We will not be accepting new residents until we are clear of the virus for everyone's safety.
-It would be our pleasure to orchestrate a Zoom call or whatever medium you are comfortable with for a virtual evaluation for anyone interested in joining our community when we are able to welcome you with open arms!
-We are here to support any future resident with their needs and desires and will conduct all necessary screening to protect our current and future residents’ health and well-being..
-Contact us to schedule your Zoom call or if you have any questions.
+We are accepting new residents!
+It would be our pleasure to orchestrate a virtual tour and a virtual evaluation for anyone interested in joining our community.
+We are here to support any future resident with their needs and desires and will conduct all necessary screening to protect our current and future residents’ health and well-being.
+Contact us to schedule your virtual tour.

-We have partnered with VIKOR Scientific Labs and WVT Labs to be able to conduct COVID-19 testing prior to move-in.
-Read more about the Emergency Use Approved Thermo kit and this testing process.
+We have partnered with VIKOR Scientific Labs and WVT Labs to be able to conduct COVID-19 testing prior to move-in and on a monthly basis for all residents and upon hire and monthly for all team members.

 With this rapidly changing situation, we are continually monitoring communications from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and state departments of public health adjusting our operations as appropriate and/or mandated.